Buying A New Construction Home: What To Know

 Who Pays The Real Estate Agent?

-The best thing about using a real estate agent when buying a new construction home is you don’t pay for their services – the builder pays.
+The biggest advantage of using a real estate agent when buying a new construction home is you don’t pay for their services – the builder pays.
 Builders pay the real estate agent commission as a part of their regular costs of building homes.

 Other Costs To Factor Into Your Budget

-When you build a brand-new home, you’ll have other expenses to consider.
-Factor these expenses into your budget to ensure you are prepared:
+When building a brand-new home, you’ll have other expenses to consider.
+Factor these into your budget to ensure you’re prepared:

 The Bottom Line

-Buying a new construction home can be one of the most exciting purchases you make.
-The ability to customize a home exactly how you want or at least choose some of the customizations to make it your own makes homeownership even more special.
+Buying a new construction home can be one of the most exciting purchases you will ever make.
+The ability to customize a home exactly how you want or at least choose some of the customizations makes homeownership even more special.

 Viewing 1 - 3 of 3